De Smet, South Dakota

 De Smet is a city in and the county seat of Kingsbury County, South Dakota, United States.
-The population was 1,089 at the 2010 census.
+The population was 1,056 at the 2020 census.

 History

 Located in the area of South Dakota known as "East River" (east of the Missouri River, which diagonally divides the state), De Smet was platted by European Americans in 1880.
 It was named for Belgian Father Pierre De Smet, a 19th-century Jesuit missionary who worked with Native Americans in the United States and its territories for most of his life.
-In the mid 1880s, prairie fires and failures of crops after a three-year period of drought caused many settlers to relocate their farms and homesteads to easier areas.
+In the mid-1880s, prairie fires and failures of crops after a three-year period of drought caused many settlers to relocate their farms and homesteads to easier areas.
 By 1917, De Smet was a cow town, with many trains passing through every day carrying cattle to market.

 The Charles Ingalls family, originally of Wisconsin, arrived in De Smet in 1879.
 Their travels and pioneer life in Minnesota, Kansas, Dakota Territory, and Iowa would be later chronicled in the Little House series of books written by the Ingallses' second oldest daughter, Laura Elizabeth - later known as Laura Ingalls Wilder.
-Laura Ingalls and her husband Almanzo Wilder would first settle in De Smet along with Wilder's parents and brother.
-There the Wilders lived just outside of De Smet on farmland, while the Ingallses stayed in the town of De Smet.
-After building a home and starting a business there, Charles Ingalls helped to found the First Congregational Church of De Smet, later helping to build the church building, with the first service being held there on August 30, 1882.
+Laura Ingalls and her husband Almanzo Wilder would first settle in De Smet along with Wilder's brother, Royal.
+They were later joined by their older sister, Eliza Jane, who took up a claim of her own.
+She was one of the first women to file a solo claim.
+There the Wilders lived just outside of De Smet on farmland, as well as Royal's feed store in town.
+The Ingallses also had a claim outside of town.
+In the winter they stayed in the town of De Smet, at least while the girls were still in school.
+After building a home and starting a farm there, Charles Ingalls helped to found the First Congregational Church of De Smet, later helping to build the church building, with the first service being held there on August 30, 1882.
 Ingalls and his wife, along with oldest daughter Mary, were among the church's eight original charter members.